Local Delicacies

 Kopanisti

-Kopanisti is a thick creamy cheese with a spreadable texture and spicy flavor which usually served as an appetizer, a spread on bread or on a Mostra rusk.
-It is made from sheep’s milk, or from a mixture of sheep and goat’s milk, and takes around 4 months in total to produce.
+Kopanisti is a thick creamy cheese with a spreadable texture and spicy flavor, usually served as an appetizer, a spread on bread or on a Mostra rusk.

 Mostra

 Mostra is popularly served as an accompaniment to ouzo.
-A large barley rusk is spread with a tablespoon of kopanisti and a ripe tomato is diced and placed on top to balance with its sweetness the spicy flavor of the cheese.
-These are all topped with olive oil, oregano, and capers.
-Depending on the season, grapes can be used instead of tomato.
+A large barley rusk is spread with kopanisti and topped with ripe tomato to balance the spicy flavor of the cheese.

 Kremidopita

-Kremidopita is an onion pie with a crispy texture on the outside and a creamy texture in the inside.
-Though the pie contains onion, the tanginess of the onion is balanced with creamy tirovolia cheese.
-The recipe also includes dill and various wild herbs and spices.
+Kremidopita is an onion pie with a crispy texture on the outside and a creamy texture on the inside.

 Louza

-Louza is a local delicacy that you won’t find anywhere else.
-This cured pork loin is dried in the Aegean winds, and it has a savory and spicy flavor.
-It is often thinly sliced and served as part of a meze platter.
+Louza is a local delicacy you won’t find anywhere else.
+This cured pork loin is dried in the Aegean winds, resulting in a savory and spicy flavor.

 Sausages with black-eyed beans